Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 was used
 to test the hypothesis that wealth, road safety, cycle infrastructure and public investment are associated with growth in cycling.
-Of these hypotheses statistically signficant results were obtained supporting the positive impact of the first two factors.
+Of these hypotheses statistically significant results were obtained supporting the positive impact of the first two factors.
 The paper provides statistical evidence to support the idea that high income groups are cycling more which supports the wider 'peak car' narrative (Goodwin and Van Dender, 2013).

-Perhaps more relevant for local policy makers is the finding that cycling grew significantly *more* in areas that recieved central government funding in the form of CDT status.
+Perhaps more relevant for local policy makers is the finding that cycling grew significantly *more* in areas that received central government funding in the form of CDT status.
 Correlation does not prove causality, but the results certainly support additional tranches of central government funding for cycling.